-In Vault Settings page, click Browse to select the vault key file.
+In the Vault Settings page, click Browse to select the vault key file.
 Specify the Azure Site Recovery subscription and the vault name.

 In Internet Connection, specify how the Provider running on the VMM server will connect to Site Recovery over the internet.

 - If you want the Provider to connect directly, select Connect directly to Azure Site Recovery without a proxy.